sdgtt/jenkins-shared-library/doc/source/vagrant.rst

 This will run ssh commands to install a Jenkins agent inside Vagrant VM.
 As an argument there is the IP of the server where Vagrant VM is located.

-Click `here <https://github.com/sdgtt/jenkins-shared-library/blob/add-vagrant-scripts/vars/setup_jenkins_agent.groovy>`_ for code.
+Click `here for setup_jenkins_agent code <https://github.com/sdgtt/jenkins-shared-library/blob/add-vagrant-scripts/vars/setup_jenkins_agent.groovy>`_.

 setup_vagrant_box()
 -------------------